 Download a copy of this chart

-Specializations including Political Social Work, Health and Behavioral Health, Social Work Practice with Latinos and Individualized will be phased out at the end of the 2020-2021 academic year and will be replaced by focused learning opportunities (FLOs).
+Specializations including Political Social Work, Health and Behavioral Health, Social Work Practice with Latinos and Individualized are being phased out at the end of the 2020-2021 academic year and will be replaced by focused learning opportunities (FLOs).
 This change is in response to student feedback and changing practice needs.
 For students admitted prior to fall 2021, read below for your options.

 Students entering the GCSW in fall 2021 or later:

 Students entering the GCSW in fall 2021 will have the opportunity to participate in one of the FLOs listed above.

 Students who entered the GCSW in fall 2020:

 If after reviewing the new FLO opportunities, you still have an interest in pursuing one of the four specializations, we will work with you to develop a personalized specialization plan.